 This type of experience can be delivered with something as simple as a seated area, a coffee machine and a select selection of products.
 People need an incentive to visit brick-and-mortar stores these days, and the opportunity for a day out is just that.

-Visual merchandising in the UK’s retail industry is constantly evolving.
+Visual merchandising trends in the UK’s retail industry are constantly evolving.
 If you can stay ahead of the curve, you can make your own retail proposition stand out from the competition.